model-initiative/model_initiative/README.md

 When this is done, one small edit has to be made, open the file /afc/base/default cfg and at line 704, replace the line def.clearGlobals = 1; by def.clearGlobals = [1 1 1 1 1 0];
-You can now open a matlab instance, navigate to the main model initiative folder and run the model initiative experiment init script to add the necessary paths to the matlab path.
-From there you can run for instance the following:
+You can now open a matlab instance, navigate to the main model initiative folder and run the model initiative experiment init script to add the necessary paths to the matlab path./ From there you can run for instance the following:

 ```afc_main('KleinHennig2011','ModelInitiative','identifierXY','4');```